 - “Download for Free” in red

 - “Download” in default color, but a larger font size

 For the original “PDFProducer” link, he tested two different variations:

 - “PDFProducer” in default color, but a larger font size

 This is what all the combinations looked like:

 With four versions of the download link (including the original) and three versions of the “PDFProducer” text (again, including the original), 12 different variations were formed to conduct a full factorial test.
 A full factorial tests all combinations as opposed to a fractional factorial that only tests the most impactful.

-While there are multiple methods of multivariate analysis — full factorial, fractional factorial, and Taguchi — most optimizers recommend running a full factorial for its accuracy, claims Alex Birkett of ConversionXL.
+While there are multiple methods of multivariate analysis — full factorial, fractional factorial, and Taguchi — most optimizers recommend running a full factorial for its accuracy, claims Alex Birkett of CXL.

 4. Determine your sample size